nasa/cumulus-dashboard/README.md

   $ source production.env && ./bin/build_dashboard_via_docker.sh
 ```

 This creates the compiled dashboard in the `./dist` directory.
-You can now deploy this directory to AWS behind [CloudFront](https://aws.amazon.com/cloudfront/),
+You can now deploy this directory to AWS behind [CloudFront](https://aws.amazon.com/cloudfront/).
+If you are in NGAP, follow the instructions for "Request Public or Protected Access to the APIs and Dashboard" on the earthdata wiki page [Using Cumulus with Private APIs](https://wiki.earthdata.nasa.gov/display/CUMULUS/Cumulus+Deployments+in+NGAP).
-following the cumulus operator docs for [serving the dashboard from CloudFront](https://nasa.github.io/cumulus/docs/next/operator-docs/serve-dashboard-from-cloudfront).

 ### Run the dashboard locally via Docker Image